SymfonyCasts/symfony7/sfcasts/form-type.md

 Symfony kindly provides two useful methods, `createForm()` and `createFormBuilder()`.
 The latter lets you build a form right inside the controller, perfect for quick prototypes.
-However, best practice is to create a dedicated form type class, just like the one we just crafted.
+However, best practice is to create a dedicated form type class, like the one we just crafted.

 So, we'll stick with `$this->createForm()`.
 Pass our `StarshipPartType::class`, and voila, we've got a form!
 If we `dd($form)` below and refresh the page, you'll see it's a Form object — a fully-fledged PHP object with all the logic.
-Let's pass it to the template as `$form` variable and remove the `dd($form)` statement.
+Let's pass it to the template with `'form' => $form` and remove the `dd($form)` statement.
 Now we can render it in the template.

 ## `Form` Object in PHP vs `FormView` one in Twig